Seneca-BSA/bsa/docs/aig240/lab1.md

 1. Install Ubuntu 18.04 LTS (Bionic Beaver) on your computer or virtual machine (VirtualBox recommended).

     - OS Image: [ubuntu-18.04.6-desktop-amd64.iso](https://www.releases.ubuntu.com/bionic/ubuntu-18.04.6-desktop-amd64.iso)
-    - Ensure there are at least 2 processor core, 4GB of memory, and 20GB of disk drive
+    - Ensure there are at least 4 processor core, 4GB of memory, and 20GB of disk drive.
+This is to emulate the same spec as a [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano)
+        - You may provide more processor cores and memory to enhance your simulation experience
     - Ensure to use username: **jetauto** as this is the username used by the JetAuto robot to maximize compartibility of code

 1. If you are using a laptop with an ARM processor, you'll need to install the [64-bit ARM (ARMv8/AArch64) server install image](https://cdimage.ubuntu.com/releases/18.04.6/release/) then install a desktop interface (such as gnome) from command line.

 1. If you are using the Windwos OS, some students were able to install Ubuntu and run ROS using `wsl`.

-### Add `jetauto` User as Sudoer
+### Add `jetauto` User as Sudoer and install Desktop GUI

 **Run in the Ubuntu Machine**

 1. Depending on how the Ubuntu OS was installed, your active user ``jetauto`` may not have sudoer permission.
-If that's the case, you'll need to add ``jetauto`` into the sudoer group from the ``root`` user.
+If that's the case, you'll need to switch to the ``root`` user and add ``jetauto`` into the sudoer group.

-    Switch to the `root` user:
+    Open a terminal and switch to the `root` user:

         su root